Array

 Behind the tech-xtures

-The project “Behind the tech-xtures” by Mexican material designer Andrea De la Peña visualises the complexity of e-waste production and uncovers the stories behind it: E-waste is currently the fastest growing type of waste: worldwide we produce about 50 million tonnes of e-waste, of which just 17.4% is properly collected and recycled.
-The term “e-waste” is mostly used to refer to used electrical appliances, even though they only make up about 2 to 3% of all e-waste.
-The majority consists of waste generated during extraction, manufacturing, transport and production, which involves high levels of hazardous chemicals, greenhouse gas emissions and water loss.
+The project "Behind the tech-xtures" by Mexican material designer Andrea De la Peña visualises the complexity of e-waste production and uncovers the stories behind it: E-waste is currently the fastest growing type of waste: worldwide, we produce around 50 million tonnes of e-waste, of which just 17.4% is properly collected and recycled.
+The term "electrical and electronic waste" is mostly used for used electrical appliances, although these only make up around 2 to 3 % of all e-waste.
+The majority consists of waste generated during extraction, manufacturing, transport and production, which is associated with high levels of hazardous chemicals, greenhouse gas emissions and water loss.

-Through material studies, installations and interviews with experts, “Behind the Tech-xtures” shows the different phases and interactions between international actors in the production and disposal of electronic devices.
+Through material studies, installations and interviews with experts, "Behind the Tech-xtures" shows the various phases and interactions between the international players in the production and disposal of electronic devices.